oliviernguyenquoc/pouce_rest/README.md

 ## For Version 1.0

-* Delete promotion in registration
-* Deal with email service not to be marked as spam
+* Deal with email service not to be marked as spam: Integrate (https://sendgrid.com/docs/Integrate/Frameworks/symfony.html)
 * Add security layer with user roles
 * Capifony (Deployment Tool)